 Breast cancer is the commonest malignancy in women in Britain and USA, affecting 11% of UK women, especially after age 50.
 Impairment of quality of life and psychological health affect both newly diagnosed and long-term survivors.
 Psychosocial stress has been implicated as contributing to the onset, progression, and mortality from this disease.
 A pioneering trial examined effects of TM on quality of life and mental well-being in 130 women with breast cancer (stages II to IV, average age 63.8 years) [53].
-Funding for the study included grants from the US National Institutes of Health (NIH) National Center for Complementary and Alternative Medicine.
+The study was supported by grants from the US National Institutes of Health National Center for Complementary and Alternative Medicine, and the Retirement Research Foundation of Chicago.